arcilli/investsuite-api-docs/docs/common_scenarios/account_initiation.md

 ## Portfolio management settings

-For the Robo Advisor to operate a limited number of management settings need configuration, e.g. the related investment policy or the user’s risk profile.
-Either while creating the portfolio issuing a POST request, or afterwards by issuing a PATCH request you register these management settings.
+For the Robo Advisor to operate, there is a limited number of management settings that need configuration, e.g. the related investment policy or the user’s risk profile.
+Either while creating the portfolio issuing a POST request, or afterwards by issuing a PATCH request you can register these management settings.

 Field | Description | Data type | Example | Required
 ----- | ----------- | --------- | ------- | --------